Denis Savard: Coaching career

 Shortly after his retirement as a player, Savard began a coaching career with the Blackhawks in December 1997.
-On November 27, 2006, Savard was named interim head coach of the Chicago Blackhawks after Trent Yawney was fired mid-season.
+On November 27, 2006, Savard was named head coach of the Chicago Blackhawks after Trent Yawney was fired mid-season.
 He was commended for leading a young Blackhawks team to within 3 points of a playoff berth during his second season as coach.
 The Hawks finished just one victory away from the .500 mark in 2007–2008.
 The 40 wins in 2007–08 marked the first time the club had reached the 40 win mark in six years.

 On October 16, 2008, just four games into the season Savard was fired as coach of the Chicago Blackhawks.
 He was replaced by former Colorado Avalanche coach Joel Quenneville, who had been hired as a scout for the Blackhawks during the previous summer.
 In 147 games as coach, Savard posted a 65–66–16 record.
 Savard remains as an ambassador for the Blackhawks and received Stanley Cup rings in 2010, 2013 and 2015.

 Coaching record

 Personal life

 Savard has a cousin named Jean Savard who also played for the Chicago Blackhawks in the 1970s.
 He also shared the same number as Serge Savard, who is unrelated to him.
 They shared the same number (#18), and in the 1990s Serge was general manager of the Habs when he acquired Denis from the Blackhawks.

 Savard is sometimes called "Savoir-Faire" referring to a fictional French Canadian mouse that was the archnemesis of the cartoon character Klondike Kat.

+Savard is mentioned in The Bear, a Hulu comedy-drama series set in Chicago.
+In a flashback from the first-season episode "Ceres", Mikey Berzatto (played by Jon Bernthal) claims to have run into Savard at a party the night after his induction into the Hockey Hall of Fame.